Evan-Moss/pdiot/PDIoT-notes.md

 ## Introduction

-This section concerns embedded development using the MBed embedded development platform.
+This section concerns embedded systems development using the MBed embedded development platform.
 You will use this to receive sensor data and later to run your own step tracking algorithms.

 Test firmware has been provided for you with the following functionality: